 Due to my usual thorough research, I have determined that a person subscribing to HMHDI hikes no more than 15 miles a day.

-If you hike more than that distance, you are obviously not stopping to smell the roses.
+If you hike more than that distance, you are apparently not stopping to smell the roses.

-A hiker truly HMHDI is also in camp no later than five PM.
-If you are in dark, mouse infested, three sided lean-to with no view by this time, then you are truly stopping to smell the roses.
-A hiker HMHDI should also be on the trail no earlier than 9am.
+A hiker truly HMHDI is also in camp no later than Five PM.
+If you are in a dark, mouse-infested, three-sided lean-to with no view by this time, then you are indeed stopping to smell the roses.
+A hiker HMHDI should also be on the trail no earlier than 9 am.
 Why?
-Because if you are on the trail early and enjoying the morning light, you are obviously trying to make miles and not truly enjoying the trail experience.
+Because if you are on the trail early and enjoying the morning light, you are apparently trying to make miles and not actually enjoying the trail experience.
 What?
-You enjoy walking all day?
+Do you enjoy walking all day?
 That’ silly talk!
 You are not supposed to be hiking on long distance hiking trails.
 A real hiker who is HMHDI recognizes this truism and will camp more than hike.

 Don’t be a pack sniffer.
 HIKE MY HIKE – DAMN IT!